wieslawsoltes/Dock/docs/dock-dockablelocator.md

 # Using DockableLocator

 `DockableLocator` is a dictionary available on the `IFactory` interface.
-It maps the identifiers stored in a layout to the functions that create your view models.
-Whenever the framework needs to instantiate a dockable – for example during serialization or when `GetDockable` is called – it queries this dictionary.
+It maps dockable identifiers to factory methods that create dockable instances.
+The `GetDockable` helper looks up this dictionary when you need to resolve a dockable by id.

 ## Why registration is required

-Layouts persist only the `Id` of a dockable.
-During deserialization `DockSerializer` looks up this identifier in `DockableLocator` to obtain a factory method that returns a new instance.
-If an identifier is missing the serializer returns `null` which usually results in an incomplete layout.
-By populating `DockableLocator` up‑front you ensure that all custom documents and tools can be reconstructed.
+Layouts persist the full dockable graph, so `DockSerializer` restores dockable instances directly from the serialized data. `DockableLocator` is for cases where you want to resolve dockables by id at runtime, such as navigation, tool activation, or custom lookup helpers.

-`FactoryBase` also uses `DockableLocator` for operations that need to materialise dockables lazily.
-The `GetDockable` helper is a thin wrapper around the dictionary and returns the object typed as `IDockable`.
+`FactoryBase` exposes `GetDockable` as a thin wrapper around the dictionary and returns the object typed as `IDockable`.

 ## Typical setup